glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 ### Input Validation

 Among other requirements mentioned elsewhere, the API checks that all numerical values provided in the input are positive and non-zero.
+The one exception is that netWeeklyImpactAssets is allowed to be zero.

 ### Error Behavior